Constraining hot and cold nuclear matter properties from heavy-ion collisions and deep-inelastic scattering: Global fit of DIS, / and data

 \subsection{$A+A$ fit}

 When turning to heavy-ion collisions, final-state effects become significant, making it advantageous to use charged particle multiplicity as a measure of the total entropy of the thermalized system.
 During the space-time evolution of a heavy-ion collision, the initial energy density of the non-equilibrium system is converted to thermal entropy during the pre-equilibrium phase.
-Based on Ref.~\cite{Giacalone:2019ldn}, the resulting entropy density of the near-equilibrium QGP can be expressed as
+Based on Ref.~\cite{Giacalone:2019ldn}, the resulting entropy density of the near-equilibrium QGP can be expressed in terms of the initial transverse energy density as

 where $C_\infty=0.87$ is a non-equilibrium constant, and $\nu_{\rm eff}$ represents the effective number of degrees of freedom in the QGP.
-During hydrodynamic expansion, the total entropy per unit rapidity, $\d S/\d y = \int\d^2\xt\,\d S/(\d y\,\d^2\xt)$, is approximately conserved and converted into charged particles at freeze-out.
-This allows one to estimate the charged particle multiplicity $\d N_{\rm ch}/\d\eta$ as
+During the hydrodynamic expansion, the total entropy per unit rapidity, $\d S/\d y = \int\d^2\xt\,\d S/(\d y\,\d^2\xt)$, is approximately conserved and converted into charged particles at freeze out.
+This makes the final-state charged hadron multiplicity particularly sensitive to the early-time viscosity of the QGP.
+Equation~\eqref{eq:dS/dV} allows one to estimate the charged particle multiplicity $\d N_{\rm ch}/\d\eta$ as

 where $S/N_{\rm ch}\equiv (\d S/\d y)/(\d N_{\rm ch}/\d y)$ is fixed to 7.5, based on the entropy per charged particle at freeze-out~\cite{Hanus:2019fnc}.
 The effective number of degrees of freedom in the QGP is kept constant at $\nu_{\rm eff}=40$.
-Equation~\eqref{eq:mult_estimator} directly determines the final-state multiplicity from the initial-state energy density, enabling efficient event processing for centrality selection without evolving the initial density profiles in time.
+Equation~\eqref{eq:mult_estimator} directly determines the final-state multiplicity from the initial-state energy density without running a whole dynamical evolution, thus enabling efficient event processing for centrality selection.

-To account for physical effects not captured in Eq.~\eqref{eq:mult_estimator}, such as higher-order $\eta/s$ corrections, we calibrate this equation by introducing a proportionality constant:
+To account for physical effects not captured in Eq.~\eqref{eq:mult_estimator}, such as higher-order $\eta/s$ corrections, we modify this equation by introducing a viscosity-dependent proportionality factor: